viercame/Coursera-GCD-Project/CodeBook.md

 ### Part2 - Extracts only the measurements on the mean and standard deviation for each measurement.

 Obtain all columns with *mean* or *std* words in the column names.
-Define a vector with the columns with *mean, std* words, and the columns *563* and *564* = "Training Code" and "Traininglabel".
+Define a vector with the columns with *mean, std* words, and the columns *563* and *564* = "Traininglabel"  an "Subject"

 The extracted columns are assigned to a data.table, named **data**